 Slip and falls are the most common type of premises liability claim.
 In personal injury law, slip and fall cases occur when a person suffers serious injury from falling while on someone else’s property, such as at a grocery store or as a guest at a residence.
 If someone else is responsible for or was negligent in causing your fall, he or she may owe you compensation for your injuries.

 At The Law Firm of Aaron A. Herbert, P.C., we have years of experience representing clients during San Antonio slip and fall claims.
 We may be able to help you recover compensation from a negligent party.
 Call (210) 435-7968 today for a free consultation at our conveniently located law office.

-- Our San Antonio premises liability lawyers are highly responsive.
+- Our San San Antonio Slip and Fall Lawyers are highly responsive.
 We will communicate with you often and openly during your case.